-Medicare recently debuted a free app called “What’s Covered.”
-You can use the app to look up other items and services and find out whether Medicare covers them.
+In 2019, Medicare debuted a free app called “What’s Covered.”
+You can use the app to look up medical goods and services and find out whether Medicare covers them.

 If you don’t want to download the app or don’t have a smartphone or internet-connected tablet, you can use a computer to access Medicare.gov’s Your Medicare Coverage tool, which also lets you search for an item or service and find out whether it’s covered.

 14. Insurance assistance

 People who are eligible for Medicare, as well as their families and caregivers, have access to free in-depth, one-on-one insurance counseling and assistance from the State Health Insurance Assistance Programs (SHIP).

-The U.S. Department of Health and Human Services funds SHIPs through grants to states, according to the department’s Administration for Community Living.
+The U.S. Department of Health and Human Services funds SHIPs through grants to states.
 There is a SHIP for every state as well as the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands.

 A SHIP can be especially helpful during open enrollment season, although they offer various other services besides one-on-one assistance with reviewing your Medicare plan options.
 They can also: